 How To Get Started

 JOM advisors are typically selected by, and act as representatives of, TMS technical committees.
 The best way to become a JOM advisor is to first join the TMS technical committee that best suits your interests and volunteer to help with JOM activities.
-TMS issues a Call for Volunteers for technical committees each year in February.
-All TMS members will receive an e-mail invitation to join a technical committee at this time.
+Learn how to join a TMS Technical Committee.

 If you have questions, please contact the JOM Editorial Staff.